fill-10/InputData4Lammps/README.md

 User defines everything.
 All constrains are defined manually.

 It is only dependent on the standard python3 environment.
-Tested on python3.6 and python2.7.
+Tested on python2.7.

 No py plug-ins are required.